ImaPotato/MaharaMobile/plugins/cordova-plugin-camera/README.md

 - Ignores the `cameraDirection` parameter.

 #### iOS Quirks

+- Set `quality` below 50 to avoid memory errors on some devices.

 - When using `destinationType.FILE_URI`, photos are saved in the application's temporary directory.
 The contents of the application's temporary directory is deleted when the application ends.